Prescribing medicinal cannabis

 NSW Cannabis Medicines Advisory Service – (for NSW health practitioners only).
 However, the Service is also available if:

-- You are a medical practitioner in a state or territory outside of NSW but are treating a patient residing in NSW, or
+- You are a prescriber in a state or territory outside of NSW but are treating a patient residing in NSW, or

-- You are a NSW medical practitioner treating a patient in cross-border areas of NSW.
+- You are a NSW practitioner treating a patient in cross-border areas of NSW.

 Commonwealth Department of Health